-a quick look at the background of this treatment, where it's at today, and how it can help you.
+The triptan and migraine connection is probably familiar to anyone who's dealt with migraine attacks for any length of time.
+Triptan medication is the probably the most familiar modern migraine-targeted treatment.
+Let's take a quick look at the background of this treatment, where it's at today, and how it can help you.

 As migraine treatments progressed, it became known that an injection of serotonin

 Armed with this information, UK scientist Pat Humphrey began to look for the specific serotonin receptors in these blood vessels.
-They wanted to see if they could use a molecule that was similar enough to serotonin that it might trick the receptors and relieve the symptoms.
-In 1972, they investigated sumatriptan - now known most commonly under the brand name of Imitrex or Imigran.
+He wanted to see if they could use a molecule that was similar enough to serotonin that it might trick the receptors and relieve the symptoms.
+In 1972, they investigated sumatriptan - now known most commonly under the brand names of Imitrex or Imigran.
 It started selling in 1992 in Europe.

 In the years since, other triptans have been discovered and used in migraine treatment.
 These include naratriptan, almotriptan, eletriptan, frovatriptan, rizatriptan and zolmitriptan.

 Although we do not yet fully understand the cause of migraine, we are able to observe much of what it does in the body.
 Triptan medication works not only on migraine but also on cluster headache.
 They do not prevent or cure migraine, but they do lessen the symptoms.
-They work by binding certain serotonin receptors in the blood vessels in the head, causing them to constrict.
+We once believed that triptans worked by binding certain serotonin receptors in the blood vessels in the head, causing them to constrict.

 As time goes by we're learning more about why triptans sometimes work and sometimes don't.
 Here are a few things that might help you make an informed decision: